 For a brief feature on uses in synthesis, see: Synlett, 1849 (2004).

 Hou, J.; Chen, Y.; Ma, D.; Cordes, B.; Wang, J.; Wang, X.; Kühn, F. E.; Guo, H.; Zhou, M. Methyltrioxorhenium-catalyzed highly selective dihydroxylation of 1,2-allenylic diphenyl phosphine oxides.
 Chem.
 Commun.
 2015, 51 (35), 7439-7442.

 Goldsmith, B. R.; Hwang, T.; Seritan, S.; Peters, B.; Scott, S. L. Rate-Enhancing Roles of Water Molecules in Methyltrioxorhenium-Catalyzed Olefin Epoxidation by Hydrogen Peroxide.
 J. Am.
 Chem.
 Soc.
 2015, 137 (30), 9604-9616.

 May intensify fire; oxidizer.

 Take any precaution to avoid mixing with combustibles.
-Keep/Store away from clothing/combustible materials.
+Keep away from heat Keep/Store away from clothing/combustible materials.
 Wear protective gloves and eye/face protection.
 In case of fire: Use for extinction: CO2, powder or water spray.
 Dispose of contents/container in accordance with local/regional/national/international regulations.